Pamela Z has composed a large body

 to large scale, full evening length, theatrical, multimedia performance works

 that involve electro-acoustic music, projected video, and movement.
 Pamela Z's body of work also includes installation works, fixed media works (or "tape music"), and commissioned works for chamber ensembles.
-(Contact Pamela Z Productions for availability and fee information.)
+(Contact Beth at Beauchamp Artist Services for availability.)

 - The short

 voice & electronics pieces (some of which are excerpts from larger works) are performed in various

 combinations to make solo new